-- You are providing your child with 7,300 minutes of reading time every year! - By the time your child starts the first day of kindergarten, you will have read with them for nearly 36,500 minutes! - If you consider normal speech consists of an average of 130 words per minute, your child might have listened to 4,745,000 words by the time they go to school.
+• You are providing your child with 7,300 minutes of reading time every year!

+• By the time your child starts the first day of kindergarten, you will have read with him or herfor nearly 36,500 minutes!

+• If you consider normal speech consists of an average of 130 words per minute, your child might have listened to 4,745,000 words by the time he or she goes to school.